michaelbanfield/devise-pwned_password/README.md

   to a third party.
 More implementation details and important caveats can be found in https://blog.cloudflare.com/validating-leaked-passwords-with-k-anonymity/

 * This puts an external API in the request path of users signing up to your application.
 This could potentially add some latency to this operation.
-The gem is designed to fail silently if the PwnedPasswords service is unavailable.
+The gem is designed to silently swallows errors if the PwnedPasswords service is unavailable, allowing users to use compromised passwords during the time when it is unavailable.

 ## Contributing

-To contribute
+To contribute:

 * Check the [issue tracker](https://github.com/michaelbanfield/devise-pwned_password/issues) and [pull requests](https://github.com/michaelbanfield/devise-pwned_password/pulls) for anything similar
 * Fork the repository
 * Make your changes
-* Run bin/test to make sure the unit tests still run
+* Run `bin/test` to make sure the unit tests still run
 * Send a pull request

 ## License